 - 3. If you are not already logged in to the system where you want to install the software, then log in to that system as the software owner user. - 4.
 If you are not logged in as the user, then switch to the software owner user you are configuring.
 For example, with the crs user:

 \$ su - crs

 5. To determine the default shell for the user, enter the following command:

 \$ echo \$SHELL

-- 6. Open the user's shell startup file in any text editor: - Bash shell (bash):
+- 6. Open the user's shell startup file in any text editor: - Bourne shell (sh) or Korn shell (ksh):